Jbleezy/BO2-Reimagined/README.md

 * Der Wunderfizz: moves to new location instantly
 * Der Wunderfizz: can no longer be activated while orb is moving down
 * Der Wunderfizz: can be activated while the previous activator is drinking the perk
+* Der Wunderfizz: no longer takes an additional 0.5 seconds to be given the perk
 * Der Wunderfizz: machines initially start with the top part open
 * Der Wunderfizz: fixed sound and fx not playing if activated immediately after becoming activatable
 * Rituals of the Ancients: spend points challenge reward changed from Double Tap perk to a random perk that the player does not have (perk does not change if reward is reopened)